-Section "4.3 explain the impact of production and disposal of materials on the environment" is another area that would benefit from the inclusion of the concept of a life cycle assessment - this brings the focus to the entire life of a product and could include the specific example of plastic, to highlight its overuse and non-renewable nature.
+Section "4.3 explain the impact of production and disposal of materials on the environment" is another area that would benefit from the inclusion of life cycle assessment - this brings the focus to the entire life of a product and could include the specific example of plastic, to highlight its overuse and non-renewable nature.

 In the section "4.4 identify approaches used to conserve natural resources" we would like to see renewable/non-renewable options mentioned, perhaps with a specific example on why wood/paper is a better option than e.g. plastic (despite them both being derived from natural resources).
-A lack of examples or direction could lead to great variation in how much students learn, depending on teacher interest and expertise.
+A lack of examples or direction could lead to great variation in what students learn about depending on teacher interest and expertise.